 The present task classifies initiators as either "internal" or "external."
 Internal initiators are plant upsets that are associated with the malfunction of plant systems, electrical distribution systems, or are a result of operator errors.
 External initiators originate outside the plant.
-They are due to hazards, such as external fires and floods, seismic activity (refer to Chapter 14), or other environmental stresses.
-Fires (refer to Chapter 12) and floods (refer to Chapter 13) that occur internal to the plant are conventionally treated in PRA studies as external events; however, they are included in the internal event category in this PRA.
+They are due to hazards, such as external fires and floods, seismic activity, or other environmental stresses.
+Floods (refer to Section 3.5) and fires (refer to Section 3.6) that occur internal to the plant are conventionally treated in PRA studies as external events; however, they are included in the internal event category in this PRA.